Adesh-1546/core-java-concepts/01-OOPs/Inheritance/README.md

 Animal → Dog

-A dog inherits common properties like eating and sleeping from Animal, and also has its own behavior like barking.
+A dog inherits common properties like eating and sleeping from Animal and can also have its own specific behavior like barking.

 ---